Best Apps & Trackers to Track Your Macros on Keto Diet

 The free version of the app is rather limited, so in order to use its full functionality, you’d need to pay for a premium account.
 However, it is one of the most popular keto/low-carb apps, so you could give the free version a try and see how you like it.

-Available on Google Play & iTunes, the basic version costs $2.99, and the regular version costs $9.99.
+Available on Google Play & iTunes, the basic version costs $3.99, and the regular version costs $6.99 for Android and $8.99 for iPhone and iPad.

 The KetoDiet App is an app that has specifically been designed for keto dieters, and therefore caters to their specific needs & requirements.
 You can easily track macros and net carbs in particular, which is one of the most important features you need in a tracking app for keto.